PowerPoint Slide Format & Size Guide: 16:9, 4:3, A4 (with Dimensions)

 What are pros and cons of those formats?
 This a question I get a lot on our slide design training.

-A widescreen format 16:9 (sometimes called also panorama format) got more popular because businesses tend to present slides on a screen displays more and more.
-Be it webinars, online conferences, Zoom calls or meetings rooms with bit TV instead of overhead projectors.
+Use 16:9 widescreen (sometimes called also panorama format) for almost all modern presentations.
+It’s the default in current PowerPoint, matches HD displays and projectors, and gives you more horizontal space for content.
+The widescreen format got more popular because businesses tend to present slides on a screen displays more and more.
+For example on webinars, online conferences, Zoom calls or meetings rooms with a big TV instead of overhead projectors.

 Having a wider slide format seems to offer more slide space to fit more elements.
 It’s a subjective feeling we have because we tend to use space width more then height.
 Well, adding more elements is not always better.
 Here you can compare the look of those two formats: